-Lifeguards are on duty in-season near the main entrance.
+Lifeguards are on duty in season near the main entrance.
 The beach sits within walking distance of the quaint village of Sconset, where you’ll find the nearest amenities (restroom, grocery store, and restaurant).
-There’s a parking lot at the beach but with no designated spaces.
+There’s a parking lot at the beach, but with no designated spaces.
 The white, pillowy sand can get toasty over summer, so ensure you pack up your flip-flops when heading to the beach.

 At one end of the beach, you’ll spot a public trail known as Sconset Bluff Walk, ideal for outdoor enthusiasts who love scenic strolls and incredible views.
 Towering Atlantic waves on one side and multimillion-dollar homes on the other, this east shore beauty is a fantastic seal spotting site.

 If you’re lucky, you’ll also see a sea lion bobbing up and down in the waves.
 The beach features riptides, seaweed, and a wide section of soft tan sand to throw a Frisbee or build a sandcastle.
-You’ll see grass-topped dunes along the shore, which are frequently thundered by the pounding surf.
+You’ll see grass-topped dunes along the shore, frequently thundered by the pounding surf.
 The currents and surf at this beach can be pretty fierce, so swimming here is risky.